We believe that acting as a responsible corporate citizen is fundamental to our sustainable, long-term success.

 At Schroders, our values of excellence, innovation, teamwork, passion and integrity provide the framework within which we operate, and support our approach to doing the right thing for our clients.
 These values define our reputation, determine the behaviors we expect of our employees and are integral to everything that we do.

-As a global firm and one of Europe’s largest asset managers, we recognize that we deliver value to society by encouraging businesses to act responsibly.
-For further details, please see Responsible Investment.
+As a global firm and one of Europe’s largest asset managers, we recognise that we deliver value to society by encouraging businesses to act responsibly.
+For further details, please see Sustainability.

 Our people are our most important asset.
 Recruiting, retaining and developing this talent enables us to fulfill our potential as an organization.
 We value and promote a culture of diversity and inclusion, harnessing the strengths and differing points of view of individuals to surface ideas and insights.
 Find out more about working at Schroders